Eliminating Harmful Chemicals, F&F

 The scale and complexity of the issue means that this is not something we can achieve on our own, so we are working collaboratively with stakeholders in the industry to have a significant impact across our supply chain and to address systemic challenges.
 F&F is now a signatory member of Zero Discharge of Hazardous Chemicals ZDHC, we agree to the content, actions and timelines outlined in the Joint Roadmap.

-What have we done to make this commitment a reality?
+What have we done to make these commitments a reality?

 F&F will continue phasing out hazardous chemicals in our supply chain and we will accelerate the phase out of the highest priority hazardous chemicals.
 We started improving the transparency of our supply chains, mapping them back to the mill.
 We have issued an updated Restricted Substances in Textiles Policy by incorporating the ZDHC Manufacturing Restricted Substances List into our existing list for suppliers to follow.